 As with other popular tourist attractions, there can be a long line to get inside.
 We arrived at about noon on a Saturday and there was a queue.
-So I definitely recommend buying you Book of Kells tickets for timed entry online before you go.
+So I definitely recommend buying your Book of Kells tickets for timed entry online before you go.

 It is also worth mentioning that the campus of Trinity College is beautiful and worth exploring.
 We walked around a bit before we went inside the library and took a few pictures, but they do also offer 35 minute guided tours.
 While you can get a combined ticket for both the tour and the Book of Kells for 13 euro, you cannot purchase it in advance.
 Given the popularity of the Book of Kells exhibit, I would recommend booking that in advance and then showing your tickets to get the tour for an additional 6 euro.

 I really thought the Book of Kells exhibit was interesting and the Long Room was just beautiful.
 Have you visited Trinity College?

 - Buy your tickets for the Book of Kells online in advance to avoid a wait.

 - Take a tour of Trinity College if you have time.

-- Unfortunately, no photography is allowed inside the Book of Kells exhibit.
+- Unfortunately, no photography is allowed inside the Book of Kells experience.

 Disclosure: No financial compensation was received, but we did receive complimentary tickets to the Book of Kells exhibit.
 As always, opinions expressed here are my own.